mrc-ide/infectiousdiseasemodels-singapore/README.md

 ## Introduction to Mathematical Models of the Epidemiology & Control of Infectious Diseases

-For more information, see [infectiousdiseasemodels.org](http://www.infectiousdiseasemodels.org/) or [to the applications](https://shiny.dide.imperial.ac.uk/infectiousdiseasemodels-2022)
+For more information, see [course website](https://www.ntu.edu.sg/medicine/introduction-to-mathematical-models-of-the-epidemiology-control-of-infectious-diseases) or [to the applications](https://shiny.dide.imperial.ac.uk/infectiousdiseasemodels-singapore)